-Easy Transfer Cable for Windows Vista
+Easy Transfer Cable for Windows Vista®

-- 1 Insert the Easy Transfer Cable for Windows Vista Application Software media into the computer you are transferring data from. - 2 Follow the on-screen instructions until you are prompted to connect the Transfer Cable. - 3 Connect the Easy Transfer Cable to the source computer.
-You are prompted to select a device option. - 4 Continue until you are prompted to plug the other end of the Easy Transfer Cable into the destination computer. - The screen indicates that a connection has been made. - 5 At the computer you are transferring data from, follow the on-screen instructions to select the settings and files you want to transfer. - 6 You will come to a screen that indicates you are ready to transfer files. - 7 From the destination computer, view the transfer and wait for the indication that the transfer is complete. - 8 Select Close
+- NOTE: Dell does not provide the Easy Transfer Cable for Windows Vista. - 1 Insert the Easy Transfer Cable for Windows Vista Application Software CD into the computer you are transferring data from. - 2 Follow the on-screen instructions until you are prompted to connect the Transfer Cable. - 3 Connect the Easy Transfer Cable to the source computer.

+You are prompted to select a device option.

+4 Continue until you are prompted to plug the other end of the Easy Transfer Cable into the destination computer.

+The screen indicates that a connection has been made.

+- 5 At the computer you are transferring data from, follow the on-screen instructions to select the settings and files you want to transfer. - 6 You will come to a screen that indicates you are ready to transfer files.

+- 7 From the destination computer, view the transfer and wait for the indication that the transfer is complete. - 8 Select Close.